Benchmarking Cross-Domain Audio-Visual Deception Detection: Methodology

 \subsection{Audio and Visual Feature Learning}

 To establish a benchmark for cross-domain audio-visual deception detection, we utilize widely adopted audio and visual features along with their respective encoders.
 Our approach treats audio and visual features as equally important, extracting different types of features simultaneously.
+Under this unified architecture, different training protocols can then be fairly compared while keeping the backbone and fusion design consistent.
 As depicted in Fig.~\ref{fig:mainfig}, this network structure offers several advantages: (1) flexibility in network selection: different audio or visual encoders can be effortlessly incorporated and compared in a fair manner, (2) adaptability: the addition or removal of specific modules and/or losses is straightforward.
 For instance, a fusion module can be inserted before classifiers, and (3) easy performance benchmarking: the system facilitates evaluating performance in various settings, such as score-level fusion and feature-level fusion.
 In this work, we focus on audio and visual modalities for deception detection.
 In particular, two kinds of visual features are extracted, \emph{i.e.,} face features from RGB face images and behavior features consist of AUs, affects, etc.

 As shown in Fig.~\ref{fig:mainfig}, given a detected RGB face image as input $X_{f}$, the deep features $F_{f}$ could be extracted via face encoder networks $\mathcal{E}_{f}$ (e.g., ResNet18~\cite{He2015Deep}).
 Similarly, behavior inputs such as the AU and/or affect features $X_{b}$ are encoded by OpenFace~\cite{amos2016openface} or affect model (e.g., EmotionNet~\cite{toisoul2021estimation}) $\mathcal{E}_{b}$ to output behavior features $F_{b}$.
 Note that we regard both face frames and behavior features as the visual modality but differentiate them in this work as they have different types of information and representations.
 Given audio input $X_{a}$ (either Mel Spectrogram~\cite{eyben2010opensmile} or waveforms), audio features $F_{a}$ are extracted through audio encoder $\mathcal{E}_{a}$.
 The corresponding classifiers for face frames ($\mathcal{H}_{f}$), behavior features ($\mathcal{H}_{b}$), and audio features ($\mathcal{H}_{a}$) output the prediction logits $\hat{Y}_f$, $\hat{Y}_b$, and $\hat{Y}_a$, respectively.
 The fusion layer $\mathcal{G}$ takes $F_{f}$, $F_{b}$, and $F_{a}$ as input. $\mathcal{G}$ is determined by the actual fusion method, e.g., liner layer, transformer layers, MLP, etc. The output logit of $\mathcal{G}$ is denoted by $\hat{Y}_g$.
 Therefore, the audio and visual learning process can be denoted as follows: